Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Zhu Ling (Polyporus umbellatus) is a mushroom that enters the Spleen, Kidney, Urinary Bladder channels and treats edema, urinary dysfunction, jaundice, and diarrhea.

-Fu Ling (Poria cocos) – china-root – is a famous in Chinese medicine diuretic that besides leaching out dampness is also a Spleen tonic which benefits the digestion.
-Another major action of Fu Ling is calm the spirit through strengthening the Heart (according to TCM the Heart houses the mind).
+Fu Ling (Poria cocos) – china-root – is a famous diuretic in Chinese medicine which is also a Spleen tonic.
+Another major action of Fu Ling is that it calms the spirit through strengthening the Heart (according to TCM the Heart houses the mind).
 It is used for symptoms such as heart palpitations, insomnia, and mental restlessness.

 Jin Qian Cao (Lysimachia christinae) – is an herb that treats stones in both the urinary and biliary tracts (3)